 Additionally, accentuating the positive cultivates teens' ability to take others' perspectives in social situations, an essential skill for successfully navigating relationships, careers and other areas of life.
 Numerous studies lend strong support to the idea that positive reinforcement, both at school and in the home, empowers teens to make the right choices and exhibit good behaviour.

-According to a University College-London study, researchers compared decision-making in teens (aged 12-17) and adults (aged 18-32).
-They discovered that the adolescents were skilled at making choices associated with reward, but were less adept at avoiding decisions or behaviours related to punishment.
+These studies showed that adolescents were skilled at making choices associated with reward, but were less adept at avoiding decisions or behaviours related to punishment.
 These findings suggest that teens have better learning outcomes when provided with a system of rewards and incentives rather than punishments.

 To encourage teens to help out around the house, it's likely more effective for a parent to say, "If you finish your chores, you can spend more time with your friends this weekend." than to state, "If you don't do your chores, you can't go out this weekend."